 Construction of the current church started during the late-12th century to modernize and enlarge a Romanesque cathedral.
 A fire during Easter 1200 caused major damage to the structure allowing the new Gothic church to be built freer from the constraints of the Romanesque predecessor.

-Construction of the Gothic cathedral resumed shortly afterwards but the Hundred Years War, revolts, finances, fire and weather interfered with the building project, which dragged on for three centuries.
+Construction of the Gothic cathedral resumed shortly afterward but the Hundred Years War, revolts, finances, fire, and weather interfered with the building project, which dragged on for three centuries.
 (Parts of the church were always in use.)
 The long building period allowed for elements from the full Gothic spectrum – early, high, flamboyant, and late (plus a touch of neo in the 19th century).

 Many of the windows were blown out in 1944 during the Second World War.
 However, in 1939, on the initiative of Jean Lafond, almost all stained-glass windows in Rouen were removed from churches and historic buildings and kept safely until the end of the war.
 Rouen Cathedral thus has stained-glass windows dating from as far back as 1210.

 Rouen Cathedral is not the largest cathedral in France but it has the tallest steeple, the widest western façade, and the rest of the dimensions are impressive too.
 (North is to the left on the shown floor plan.)

 - Width of the western façade – 61.6 m

 - Height of the steeple – 151 m (since 1876)

 - Length of the nave – 60 m

 - Height of the nave – 28 m